-- Use the online provider directory to find an urgent care center or a participating provider in the extended network.
+- Use the online provider directory to find an urgent care center in the extended network.
 To search our directory, visit www.upmchealthplan.com/find.

 If you use a nonparticipating provider for nonemergency care, you may be responsible for additional cost sharing.
 Under an EPO or HMO plan, the services you receive may not be covered.

 If you are traveling and suffer from an illness or injury that is life- or limb-threatening, you should go to the nearest emergency department.
 If the illness or injury is an emergency, the health care services you receive will be paid at the highest level of benefits.